 Volunteering is always a great option for gaining special FX makeup experience.
 So if there’s a community theatre or other performance group in your area that might benefit from your prosthetic makeup talents, give them a call!

-Keep in mind that your first jobs in the FX makeup industry will probably be either working as an assistant or an intern, which can be a great way to get started as a special FX makeup artist.
+Keep in mind that your first jobs in the FX makeup industry will probably be working as an assistant or an intern, which can be a great way to get started as a special FX makeup artist.
+You’ll learn how to conduct yourself on busy sets, how to work with other professionals, and you may pick up some unique tools of the trade from fellow makeup artists.

 How Do I Get More Special Effects Makeup Artist Jobs?